phantomdiorama/burnt-sky/README.md

 0 * * * *  ~/.local/bin/hurryasteroid
 ```

-Note: You probably shouldn't run this more frequently than hourly
+Note: You probably shouldn't run this more frequently than hourly.
+Be kind.

+## Future

+- [ ] Faster
+- [ ] Muting (if not conflict with above)
+- [ ] Windows executable (depends how annoying to implement)